unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/index_en.md

 <small>2.
 Set `AngelRing Projection` to `Active` in the "AngelRing Projection Settings" of the Material Inspector.</small>

 #### ● Mobile shaders
-<small>In the Universal Render Pipeline, the Forward Add pass has been changed and merged with the standard render pass.
-In Unity Toon Shader, Mobile shaders for UTS2 have been abolished accordingly</small>.
+<small>In Unity Toon Shader, Mobile shaders for UTS2 have been abolished accordingly</small>.

 #### ● Tessellation shaders
 <small>Tessellation is supported in Lagacy and HDRP for now</small>.